vraravam/natsumi-browser/README.md

 ### "I don't see any of the Natsumi options in about:config!"
 These are custom options which you need to create.
 Type in the exact name, then press the plus button on the right to create the config.

+### "I don't see the Customize Natsumi option in the settings page!"
+Please check that you've installed fx-autoconfig and `userChromeJS.persistent_domcontent_callback` is true.

 ### "Something's bugged!"
 There may be userchromes that you're using alongside Natsumi Browser that breaks things.
 Please disable